There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 You can also drive a little ways to grab a bite to eat or get ice cream at the Apple Barrel Store.
 There’s ample outdoor seating and a pretty view of a pond.

 Lyman Orchards is one of the places to visit in CT this weekend for couples, families and anyone really.
 Also, consider going back during autumn too.
+They have some of the best fall activities in CT.

 It has some of the best things to do in Connecticut in the fall such as finding your way through the corn maze along with picking apples and pumpkins.
 Be sure to bookmark this post or pin it to a Pinterest board so you remember to come back.